grz0zrg/fas/README.md

 Fragment Audio Server (FAS) is a pixels-based graphical audio synthesizer implemented as a WebSocket server with the C language.

+One can see this as a limitless bank of generators / filters.

 The versatility of its sound engine allow a wide variety of synthesis methods to produce sounds:

 * additive / spectral synthesis with per partial effects (bitcrush, phase distorsion, waveshaping, fold, convolve)